zhangyihome/code-push-cli/TROUBLESHOOTING.md

 ### Logs say 'update targets a newer binary version' but I released with '*'

 Check that your app version is not using a prerelease tag.
 Try using machine metadata instead.

+### Can I just upload the files that have changed, instead of the whole package?

+Although the release command sends the whole folder to the server, the server performs a diff on the contents of your release with your latest 5 releases, so that your client mobile device only needs to download the files that changed.
+This diffing happens in a background job, so there might be a slight delay before they are available.

 ### Downloading the whole update instead of just a diff!